scopagroup/scopagroup.github.io/doc/talks.md

 Go back to [README.md](../README.md).

 ## Talks
-* A. Mang: *Fast algorithms for initial value control problems for diffeomorphic image registration*.
-Contributed talk at Copper Mountain Conference on Iterative Methods 2022 (Session: Efficient Optimization Algorithms); virtual conference.
+* A. Mang: *Randomized algorithms for preconditioning and uncertainty quantification in inverse transport problems*.
+Contributed talk at SIAM Conference on Mathematics of Data Science 2022 (Session: Randomized Methods in Large-Scale Inference and Data Problems), San Diego, CA, US.
 * A. Mang: *Fast algorithms for initial value control problems*.
 Contributed talk at SIAM Conference on Imaging Sciences 2022 (IS22; Session: Partial Differential Equations and Control Problems); virtual conference.
 * H. Dabirian: *Automatic classification of shapes and shape deformations in 3D*.
 Contributed talk at Joint Mathematics Meetings (JMM22); virtual conference.
 * N. Himthani: *CLAIRE: A scalable multi-GPU solver for diffeomorphic image registration in 3D*.
 Contributed talk at SIAM TX-LA Annual Meeting (SIAM TX-LA21; Session: Mathematics and Computation in Biomedicine); South Padre Island, TX, 2021.